indeedeng-alpha/newman-reporter-diff/README.md

 * Copy the repository, rename it to something like newman-reporter-mydiffy and run using newman -r mydiffy
 * Create a new repository extending this repository to add features.

-To depend on this repository can be done by subclassing Reporter and AbstractItemDiffer, then overwrite methods.
+Depending on this repository without chaning the source can be done by subclassing Reporter and AbstractItemDiffer, then overwrite methods.
 For that, create a project with an index.js/ts like this:

     // The module.export must be exported like this for newman to successfully load the reporter.